 4. Use a disciplined buying strategy.

-Dollar-cost averaging can help.
+Dollar-cost averaging may help.
+Dollar-cost averaging simply means that you contribute the same amount of money to your retirement plan on a regular basis.
 This tactic is designed to put market volatility to work for you over the long term.
 With this strategy, you invest a set amount at regular intervals to buy shares of a particular stock or fund over time.
 You buy more shares when the price is lower and fewer shares when the price is higher.